pymupdf/PyMuPDF-Layout/pymupdflayout_markdowns/page_125.md

 (II-AB), a maleic anhydride derivative structure and a (meth) acrylate structure (a hybrid type).

+In the alicyclic hydrocarbon-based acid-decomposable resin, the content of a repeating unit having an acid-decomposable group is preferably from 10 to 60 mo! % in all the repeating structural units, more preferably from 20 to 50 mo! %, and still more preferably from 25 to 40 mo! %.

 45 posable group is preferably from 10 to 60 mo! % in all the

-In the alicyclic hydrocarbon-based acid-decomposable resin, the content of a repeating unit having an acid-decomposable group is preferably from 10 to 60 mo! % in all the repeating structural units, more preferably from 20 to 50 mo! %, and still more preferably from 25 to 40 mo! %.

-50 containing the alicyclic hydrocarbon represented by any of

-In the alicyclic hydrocarbon-based acid-decomposable resin, the content of a repeating unit having a partial structure containing the alicyclic hydrocarbon represented by any of formulae (pl) to (p V) is preferably from 25 to 70 mo! % in all the repeating structural units, more preferably from 35 to 65 mo! %, and still more preferably from 40 to 60 mo! %.
+In the alicyclic hydrocarbon-based acid-decomposable resin, the content of a repeating unit having a partial structure containing the alicyclic hydrocarbon represented by any by any any of formulae (pl) to (p V) is preferably from 25 to 70 mo! % in all the repeating structural units, more preferably from 35 to 65 mo! %, and still more preferably from 40 to 60 mo! %.

-55 resin, the content of a repeating unit represented by formula
+50 containing the alicyclic hydrocarbon represented by any by any any of

-In the alicyclic hydrocarbon-based acid-decomposable resin, the content of a repeating unit represented by formula (II-AB) is preferably from 10 to 60 mo!% in the total repeating structural units, more preferably from 15 to 55 mo!%, and still more preferably from 20 to 50 mo!%.
+In the alicyclic hydrocarbon-based acid-decomposable resin, the content of a repeating unit represented by formula of a repeating unit represented by formula a repeating unit represented by formula (II-AB) is preferably from 10 to 60 mo!% in the total repeating structural units, more preferably from 15 to 55 mo!%, and still more preferably from 20 to 50 mo!%.

-60 preferably from 10 to 70 mo! % in all the repeating structural
+55 resin, the content of a repeating unit represented by formula of a repeating unit represented by formula a repeating unit represented by formula

-The content of the repeating unit having a lactone group is preferably from 10 to 70 mo! % in all the repeating structural units, more preferably from 20 to 60 mo! %, and still more preferably from 25 to 60 mo! %.
+The content of the repeating unit having a lactone group is preferably from 10 to 70 mo! % in all the repeating structural in all the repeating structural all the repeating structural units, more preferably from 20 to 60 mo! %, and still more preferably from 25 to 60 mo! %.

-65 erably from 1 to 40 mo!% in all the repeating structural units,
+60 preferably from 10 to 70 mo! % in all the repeating structural in all the repeating structural all the repeating structural

-The content of the repeating unit having the alicyclic hydrocarbon structure substituted with a polar group is preferably from 1 to 40 mo!% in all the repeating structural units, more preferably from 5 to 30 mo!%, and still more preferably from 5 to 20 mo! %.
+The content of the repeating unit having the alicyclic hydrocarbon structure substituted with a polar group is preferably from 1 to 40 mo!% in all the repeating structural units, mo!% in all the repeating structural units, in all the repeating structural units, more preferably from 5 to 30 mo!%, and still more preferably from 5 to 20 mo! %.

+65 erably from 1 to 40 mo!% in all the repeating structural units, mo!% in all the repeating structural units, in all the repeating structural units,